-Leesa vs. GhostBed Mattress ComparisonUpdated on January 17, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Leesa vs. GhostBed Mattress ComparisonUpdated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 If you are online shopping for a mattress, chances are you have come across GhostBed and Leesa.
 Both companies offer popular bed-in-a-box mattresses with direct shipping.
 This in-depth review provides a full comparison of the flagship Leesa and GhostBed mattresses.